 CO2 equivalents (CO2e)

 Uniform measure of the greenhouse effect of various greenhouse gases.
 The reference value is carbon dioxide CO2.
-DIN 16258:2013-03 takes the following gases into account: CO2, CH4, N2O, HFC, PFC and SF6.
-These six gases are also listed in Annex A of the Kyoto Protocol to the United Nations Framework Convention on Climate Change.
-The GEMIS (Global Emissions Model for Integrated Systems) takes account of CO2, CH4, N2O, C6F14 and C2F6.
+DIN 16258:2013-03 takes the following gases into account: CO2, CH4, N2O, HFC, PFC, and SF6.
+These six gases are also listed in Annex A of the Kyoto Protocol which extends the United Nations Framework Convention on Climate Change.
+The GEMIS (Global Emissions Model for Integrated Systems) takes account of CO2, CH4, N2O, C6F14, and C2F6.

 Corporate Social Responsibility.
 Social responsibility of companies as part of sustainable business operations.